leonstel/leonstel.github.io/first.md

 Everytime the this.data gets changed all the html element that are bound to this prop will get notified with the new data.
 In our case the custom-tree element has the data prop van MyApp bound to its own data prop.

-**Recap**: MyApp changes this.data -> the &lt;custom-tree&gt; is bound to this.data and gets notified -> the updated() function of
-&lt;custom-tree&gt; is being called -> you could react on this change

-Everytime -> britney spears youtube.

 ```
 const apiData = require('../data.json');